DrThomasCleary/MTCNN_InceptionResnetV1_VGGFace2/README.md

   fi; \
 done

-This code snippet creates two new directories in the root of the project folder named "matched_faces" and "mismatched_faces".
-It then iterates over each folder in the "lfw" directory and moves each folder containing only one image to the "mismatched_faces" directory, and each folder containing more than one image to the "matched_faces" directory.
-The mkdir command creates the new directories, and the for loop iterates over the folders in the "lfw" directory.
-The if statement checks whether a folder contains only one image or more than one image, and the mv command moves the folder to the appropriate directory.
+This block of code creates two new directories named "matched_faces" and "mismatched_faces" in the root directory of the project.
+It then searches for all folders in the "lfw" directory and sorts them into the appropriate directory based on the number of images they contain.
+Folders with only one image are moved to the "mismatched_faces" directory, while folders with more than one image are moved to the "matched_faces" directory.
+The mkdir command is used to create the new directories, while the for loop iterates through the folders in the "lfw" directory.
+The if statement checks how many images each folder contains, and the mv command moves the folder to the corresponding directory.

 My Results testing this model on the LFW Dataset: